 Investigation of Sexual and Other Unlawful Harassment Complaints

 The Foundation will promptly investigate all reported complaints of sexual or other unlawful harassment.
 Because sexual harassment covers a wide spectrum of conduct, no one kind of investigation will be utilized.
 However, we seek to conduct an investigation that is as thorough, fair and complete as possible.
-The investigation will generally be conducted by the Vice President of Human Resources with assistance from the Vice President of the area(s) under investigation and the General Counsel if appropriate.
+The investigation will generally be conducted by the Chief Human Resources Officer with assistance from the Vice President of the area(s) under investigation and the General Counsel if appropriate.

 Resolution of Sexual and Any Other Unlawful Harassment Complaints